ADubhlaoich/adubhlaoich.ie/content/post/inclusive-components-review.md

 To make a long review short, this is an amazing book, and I recommend you get it no matter what level of experience you might have.
 I read through it from the perspective of someone who tries to code with accessibility in mind, but is largely self taught.
-The author, Heydon Pickering, completely changed my perspective on how most common interactive elements on website should be coded.
+The author, [Heydon Pickering](https://heydonworks.com/), completely changed my perspective on how most common interactive elements on websites should be coded.

 For a multitude of reasons I've always felt allergic to JavaScript due to my split time doing front and back-end development - I've tried to do as much as